michaelrbock/notes/books/designing-data-intensive-applications-part-1.md

 #### *Maintainability*: People in the future should be able to work on the system *productively*.

-* *Operability*: allow operations to keep system running smootly.
+* *Operability*: allow operations to keep system running smoothly.
-  * Monitoring, security, configuration changes, maintence, documentation/playbooks, good defaults, self-healing, predictability.
+  * Monitoring, security, configuration changes, maintenance, documentation/playbooks, good defaults, self-healing, predictability.
 * *Simplicity*: easy for new engineers to understand the system.
-  * Remove *accidental* (not inherint in the problem the software solves, but only from the implementation) complexity by using good *abstraction*.
+  * Remove *accidental* (not inherent in the problem the software solves, but only from the implementation) complexity by using good *abstraction*.
 * *Evolvability*/*extensibility*: easy to make changes to system as requirements change.

 ## Chapter 2 - Data Models and Query Languages